My Name is Light

 Synopsis

-Twenty-year-old Luz, an Argentinian, is on holiday in Madrid with her husband Ramiro and their 18-month old son.
+Twenty-year-old Luz, an Argentinian, is on holiday in Madrid with her husband Ramiro and their 18-month-old son.
 But secretly she has a mission – to find her real father.
-Carlos was a desaparecido – one of the many political activists in Argentina who literally ‘disappeared’ during the country’s brutal military dictatorship in the seventies… Read more
+Carlos was a desaparecido – one of the many political activists in Argentina who literally ‘disappeared’ during the country’s brutal military dictatorship in the seventies – while her mother, a political prisoner, was killed trying to flee the country.
+As a baby, Luz was secretly adopted by a wealthy couple, unaware of her true origins.

 Season 13 – “Politics and Religion” (Feb – Jun 2011)